 Aix en Provence, France

 Interested in a Music and Markets Tour?
 We’d love to hear from you!
-How about an unforgettable holiday with us at New Years’ Jazz in Italy?
+Why not join us in Bath, in November, for the Mozartfest?

 The Sunday morning bells ring out from the nearby Cathedral of Saint Saveur, and I stop whatever I’m doing to enjoy them, throwing open the windows.
 In both our village house in Vias, and this Aixoise apartment we can hear the bells from the nearby church, and I love it every time!

 After church at the Eglise Reformé on rue de la Masse, we walk across the Cours Mirabeau to the Mazarin district, where we were last night for the concert in the conservatory.
 We noticed a sign for an art gallery which opens daily at noon by a garden gate of an elegant old hôtel particulier (private home) and it’s been on our must-see list for this trip.

 The current exhibition, in place until August 28, showcases the work of 14 contemporary artists, and is beautifully displayed from the garden to the basement to the elegant rooms of the main floor.